nbari/DALMP/docs/sessions/delSessionRef.rst

     delSessionRef($ref)

-:$ref: Name of Item of to be deleted from the reference.
+:$ref: Value of the reference to search for.

 Example
 .......

+In this example all the sessions containing the value '3', will be deleted.

 .. code-block:: php
    :linenos: